 In many cases, both plans are used together side by side, where the project management plan represents the overall framework, and the project execution plan provides the execution detail.

-Best Practices For Creating A Project Execution Plan & A Project Management Plan
+Best Practices For Creating A PEP & A PMP

 To ensure that these critical project documents do their work, best practices such as the following should be applied: